hyphop/khadas-rescue/docs/README-rescue-spi-flash-fixboot.md

 if we have some boot trubles from spi flash like a loops freeze etc.. just poweroff, short CS and GND pins (1 + 4 pins) on spi-flash, poweron.
-OK we booted from emmc or sd! ...
+OK we booted from emmc or sd again! ... now we can fix booted issue .

 ```